Cghlewis/data-mgmt-ed-research-book/_book/10-data-tracking.md

 - Consider security.
   - Which tools are approved by your institution to protect the sensitivity level of this data (see Chapter \@ref(hsd))?
   - Can you limit access to the entire database?
 To specific tables?
-    - If multiple people are entering data, you may want to restrict access/editing capabilities for some. tables
+    - If multiple people are entering data, you may want to restrict access/editing capabilities for some. tables.
   - Protect data loss.
     - Can you backup the system?
     - Can you protect against overwriting data?